 Free Things to do at the Indiana State Fair

 The Glass Barn offers a unique learning experience where you can connect your children with local agriculture, educate them on what farmers do, and show them how food goes from farm to table.
 The many interactive exhibits and games will immediately grab your child’s attention and help them appreciate food in a new way.
-The Glass Barn is open daily from 9 am-8 pm.
+The Glass Barn is open daily from 9 am-9 pm.

-Watch the State Fair Parade
+The State Fair Parade

 Little Hands on the Farm

-The Little Hands on the Farm activity is a family-favorite of ours, and a must-do on your trip to the Indiana State Fair.
+The Little Hands on the Farm activity is a family favorite of ours, and a must-do on your trip to the Indiana State Fair.
 Located in the Family Fun Park, kids get to be farmers for the day and participate in various chores around the farm.
 Kids love harvesting crops in exchange for a fun prize at the end!